AzureAD/azure-activedirectory-library-for-js/README.md

 [![Build Status](https://travis-ci.org/AzureAD/azure-activedirectory-library-for-js.svg?branch=master)](https://travis-ci.org/AzureAD/azure-activedirectory-library-for-js)

 Active Directory Authentication Library for JavaScript (ADAL JS) helps you to use Azure AD for handling authentication in your single page applications.
-This preview is optimized for working together with AngularJS.
+This library is optimized for working together with AngularJS.

 ## The Library

-This is an early developer preview, released for the purpose of eliciting feedback.
+This is a GA released version.
 The current version is **1.0.0**.

 You have multiple ways of getting ADAL JS: